Christopher Sabec: Music management

 In November 2002, Sabec was hired as chief executive of the Jerry Garcia Estate.
-In the 2000s, consumers went on to buy more than a million J. Garcia-brand neckties each year, and Cherry Garcia was often the top-selling brand of Ben & Jerry's ice cream.
 Under Sabec's management the first live release in to retail was After Midnight, a multitrack recording from Kean College, 1980.
 He went on to put out between three and four new releases a year from the vault of more than 500 concerts.

 Speaking

 Sabec was a panelist at South by Southwest Music Conference in March, 2000 and has taught music industry continuing education courses at the San Francisco Music Tech Summit.

 Christopher Sabec was one of the first managers of major label artists to promote the downloading of MP3s as a promotional and marketing tool.
 In 1998, Christopher, was interviewed by then CEO of MP3.com, Michael Robertson, where he talked about how MP3s were going to change the music industry.

 Rightscorp

 Sabec was the co-founder and CEO of Rightscorp, Inc. The company acts on behalf of entertainment studios, artists, or copyright holders, sending notices to copyright infringers to offer the downloader several options for financial restitution.
 The notice sent provides a settlement option through Rightscorp for $20 per infringement.
 If the user chooses not to pay and has repeatedly violated copyright infringements, the ISP may suspend or terminate the subscriber account until a settlement is reached.

 Rightscorp, Inc. went public in October 2013, trading on the OTCQB under the ticker RIHT.